corbe02/heart_beat/README.md

 # Surgical Video Feature Analysis

-This project processes a surgical video to extract features, analyze their motion using optical flow, classify them as static or dynamic, and visualize them using Voronoi diagrams and Delaunay triangulations.
+This project processes a surgical video to extract features, analyze their motion using optical flow, classify them as static or dynamic, and triangulate them

-## Features
-- **Feature Detection**: Detects and tracks key points in the surgical video.
-- **Optical Flow Analysis**: Tracks the motion of features using Lucas-Kanade optical flow.
-- **Feature Classification**: Classifies features as static or dynamic.
-- **Visualization**: Generates Voronoi diagrams and Delaunay triangulations to visualize feature relationships and motion.

 ## Workflow